Asian Chopped Salad

 Low-Carb Diet Low-Glycemic Diet, South Beach Diet Suggestions:

-This Asian Chopped Salad with Broccoli Stems is loaded with healthful low-carb and low-glycemic ingredients which makes it great for low-carb diet plans, including any phase of the original South Beach Diet.
+This Asian Chopped Salad is loaded with healthful low-carb and low-glycemic ingredients which makes it great for low-carb diet plans, including any phase of the original South Beach Diet.
 It’s probably best to use light mayo if you’re making this for South Beach, but other low-carb eating plans would prefer full-fat mayo.

 Find More Recipes Like This One: